ssamarasam/cyber-security-learning/Red Team/THM/Network Security-Nmap.md

 - by default nmap will query the dns server
 - R to query the dns server even for offline hosts
 - --dns-servers DNS_SERVER   for specific DNS server

+- above scans helped identity what systems are Online and offline
+- now to explore what ports are open , listening and closed
+- 1. tcp connect port scan
+  2. tcp syn port scan
+  3. udp port scan

+- options to specify the ports, scan rate, number of parallel probes

+- PORTs are nothing but a network service

+-